TheEnbyperor/bbc-c/bbcvm/instruction_set.md

 *Does not clobber R15*

+#### Flags

+Carry

 | Bit 0-7 |
 | :-----: |
 |  0x81   |

 ### add \<const>, \<reg>

 Adds the constant value to the register and stores back in the register.
-Does not use the carry flag, but it is set accordingly after performing the addition.
+Does not use the carry flag.

 *Does not clobber R15*

+#### Flags

+Carry, sign, zero

 | Bit 0-7 | Bits 8-11 |   Bits 12-15    | Bits 16-32 |
 | :-----: | :-------: | :-------------: | :--------: |